 What is LTI?
 What does LTI stand for?

-Learning Tools Interoperability (LTI) is a standard, developed by IMS Global Learning Consortium, which allows courseware and learning tools from different vendors to be launched from a tool from within an application.
+Learning Tools Interoperability (LTI) is a standard developed by IMS Global Learning Consortium, which allows courseware and learning tools from different vendors to be launched from a tool from within an application.
 The LTI integration allows the student to move seamlessly from one tool to the other, with minimal effort from instructors or students.
-There are various versions of LTI each with a range of capabilities.
-For details on functionality, see the LTI version chart.
+There are various versions of LTI, each with a range of capabilities.

 What problem does LTI solve?